build-on-aws/request-response-with-amazon-api-gateway/README.md

 ## Request-Response with Amazon API Gateway

-This is the companion repository for the tutorial Request-Response with Amazon API Gateway and AWS Lambda (URL pending).
+This is the companion repository for the [Request-Response with Amazon API Gateway and AWS Lambda](https://community.aws/tutorials/application-integration-patterns/request-response-with-api-gateway) tutorial.

 Cloning this repository is not required for the tutorial, but it provides branches with individual milestones for each step: